amueller/word_cloud/README.md

 ## Installation

-Fast install:
+If you are using conda, you can install from the conda-forge channel:

+    conda install -c conda-forge wordcloud

+If you don't use conda, you can install via pip, but that will require having a C compiler set up:

     pip install wordcloud

-If you are using conda, it might be even easier to use anaconda cloud:

-    conda install -c https://conda.anaconda.org/amueller wordcloud

 For a manual install get this package: